julelang/manual/src/common-concepts/structures/reserved-methods.md

 Patterns should only be followed so that the compiler implements the relevant functionalities.
 They are not things that must be followed compulsorily.
 Therefore, they do not cause any compiler errors.

-## `fn Str(*self): string`
+## `fn String(*self): string`

-The `Str` reserved method implements a special string conversion algorithm, replacing the structure's default string formatting applied by the compiler.
+The `String` reserved method implements a special string conversion algorithm, replacing the structure's default string formatting applied by the compiler.

 ### The Pattern